 Change the number of Okta LDAP agent threads

-- From the terminal, locate the OktaLDAPAgent.conf file for each LDAP agent server:
+- From the terminal, locate the OktaLDAPAgent.conf file for each Okta LDAP agent server:

 C:\Program Files\Okta\Okta LDAP Agent\conf\OktaLDAPAgent.conf

-Open the OktaLDAPAgent.conf file in a suitable text editor program and then locate the following line:
+Open the OktaLDAPAgent.conf file in a text editor and then locate this entry:

 pollingThreadCount = 2

-Once the change has been made, save the file and then start the Okta LDAP agent service again.
-You can verify that the setting has changed by opening the agent.log file at startup and observing the startup information towards the bottom of the file:
+Save the file and then restart the Okta LDAP agent service.
+To verify that the setting has changed, open the agent.log file at startup and observe the startup information at the bottom of the file:

 [2019-02-27 12:27:52.154 ] [ main ] [ INFO ] [LdapAgent:182] - Started up <thread number> polling threads.